 Our New Faces Canada Foundation Collection- A Must-Have for All Fashionistas!

-Faces Canada has released a new line of foundations for all occasions in many shades.
+Faces Canada has released a new line of foundations brands for all occasions in many shades.
 So whether you are in a professional setting or an informal one, we have something for you!
 The Ultime Pro BlendFinity Stick Foundation is the most resourceful foundation of Faces Canada.
 You can apply it easily to get a unique lifting effect for your face.
 You can now do your makeup on the go and enjoy its velvety finish anytime, anywhere with its convenient packaging.
 A mousse foundation blends into your skin seamlessly with a beauty blender.
 The Ultime Pro Matte Mousse foundation is long-lasting and lightweight.
 It gives a sheer to moderate coverage and is suitable for a dewy finish.
 A serum foundation is buildable and easy to apply with a beauty blender as well as your fingers.
 Our Ultime Pro HD Runway Ready foundation has a water-free formula with red-orange extracts.
-Buy foundation online for a luminous, dewy finish.
+Buy foundation online shopping for a luminous, dewy finish.

 Why should you choose Faces Canada?